jamesward/tweetmap/README.md

         });

+6. Restart the Play app

-6. Run the app, make a query, and verify the tweets show up: http://localhost:9000
+7. Run the app, make a query, and verify the tweets show up: http://localhost:9000

 ### WebSocket